rzvkoli/Youtubewithreact/README.md

 - **Faker library** is used in this project Faker is a library that generates fake ( but reasonable ) data for you Mock data Data for testing development and the like .
 - **React-icons** is uses in this project .
 - **Bootstrap** is uses in this project .
+- The favicon has chaned in this project .

 ## Preview